-The Natural Products designation is not addressed, as it is intended only to acknowledge the presence of two natural resource extraction industries in the Town. which have limited redevelopment opportunities.
-In addition. the I-90 Connector is not a future land use designation.
+The Natural Products designation is not addressed, as it is intended only to acknowledge the presence of two natural resource extraction industries in the Town, which have limited redevelopment addition.
+I - 90opportunities.
+In the Connector is not a future land use designation.
 Rather, it is a representation of the current conceptual alignment of the proposed I-90 Connector and is shown for reference purposes only.